JuliaSNN/SpikingNeuralNetworks.jl/docs/src/index.md

 ## Models: populations, connections, and stimuli

 SpikingNeuralNetworks.jl builds on the idea that a neural network is composed of three classes of objects: the network _populations_, their recurrent _connections_, and the external _stimuli_ they receive.
-Thus, a SNN model is simply a `NamedTuple` with keys: `pop`, `syn`, `stim`.
+Thus, a network model is simply a `NamedTuple` with keys: `pop`, `syn`, `stim`.
 The element associated with the keys must be concrete subtypes of `AbstractPopulation`, `AbstractConnection`, or `AbstractStimulus`.

-Models can be generated using `compose` with any population, connection, or stimulus type as keyworded arguments.
-The user can define the model by associating the correct subtypes to the named tuple, but we advise against it.
+Network models can be generated using `compose` with any population, connection, or stimulus type as keyworded arguments.
+The user can define the network model by associating the correct subtypes to the named tuple, but we advise against it.
 For example:

 ```julia
 using SpikingNeuralNetworks